Thursday, September 19, 2013

 The greatest truth of all is that there is a God, a God who is full of grace and truth; a God who is our Father in Heaven; who loves us and wants us to receive all that He has; who sent His Son to atone for our sins and provide a way for us to return to Him.
 The only truth is what has been revealed by Him.
 He has revealed His plan and given us what we need to know to return to His presence.
 And anyone can have this truth revealed to him/her.

 And He has given us a definition of truth: "The word of the Lord is truth, and whatsoever is truth is light, and whatsoever is light is spirit, even the spirit of Jesus Christ" (D&C 84:45).
-And anyone can have this truth revealed to him/her: Only what He has revealed is truth.
+And anyone can have this truth revealed to him/her: But only what He has revealed is truth.

 We learn from Enoch that God taught men how to write so they could record His words to them.
 "For a book of remembrance we have written among us, according to the pattern given by the finger of God, and it is given in our own language" (Moses 6:46).